 At a glance: SQL Server has an unexpectedly deep MCP ecosystem with 15+ dedicated servers and a uniquely powerful performance monitoring story.
-The standout is PerformanceMonitor (272 stars, C#, MIT) from SQL Server consultant Erik Darling — offering 63 read-only MCP tools for query performance, execution plans, wait statistics, blocking, deadlocks, and more.
+The standout is PerformanceMonitor (356 stars, C#, MIT) from SQL Server consultant Erik Darling — offering 63 read-only MCP tools for query performance, execution plans, wait statistics, blocking, deadlocks, and more.
 That’s the most performance-focused MCP tooling of any database.
-The most-starred general-purpose server is RichardHan/mssql_mcp_server (323 stars, Python, MIT).
-Microsoft provides an experimental official server in .NET and Node.js — but it’s explicitly “NOT intended for production use.”
-Multi-database servers Bytebase DBHub (2.4k stars) and Google’s MCP Toolbox (13.5k stars) also support SQL Server.
+Microsoft now has a production-ready official SQL MCP Server via Data API Builder — first-class in SQL Server 2025, launched GA.
+The most-starred dedicated general-purpose server is RichardHan/mssql_mcp_server (341 stars, Python, MIT), though it remains stalled.
+Multi-database servers Bytebase DBHub (2.7k stars) and Google’s MCP Toolbox (15k stars) also support SQL Server.
 Part of our Databases MCP category.

 SQL Server is Microsoft’s flagship relational database — commanding roughly 30% of the relational database market, second only to MySQL.
 Born from a partnership with Sybase in 1987, Microsoft forked the product in 1994 and released SQL Server 6.0 (1995) as the first fully Microsoft-developed version.
 The current GA release is SQL Server 2022 (November 2022, CU18+), with SQL Server 2025 in preview.
 SQL Server’s enterprise features — T-SQL, Always On availability groups, In-Memory OLTP, ColumnStore indexes, ML Services, and graph database capabilities — make it the default database for Windows/.NET enterprise shops.
 Notable users include Stack Overflow, Bank of America, Dell, and GEICO.
 Microsoft’s cloud offerings include Azure SQL Database (PaaS) and Azure SQL Managed Instance.

 Architecture note: SQL Server’s MCP ecosystem has a distinctive shape.
-Unlike PostgreSQL’s community-led approach or MySQL’s community-only approach, SQL Server benefits from Microsoft’s involvement — but that involvement is still experimental.
-The real differentiation comes from performance monitoring tools (PerformanceMonitor + PerformanceStudio) that have no equivalent in any other database’s MCP ecosystem.
-The trade-off is ecosystem fragmentation across four languages (Python, C#, TypeScript, JavaScript) and the most-starred general-purpose server showing signs of maintenance stall.
+Unlike PostgreSQL’s community-led approach or MySQL’s community-only approach, SQL Server now has both an official production-grade offering (Data API Builder SQL MCP Server) and unmatched performance monitoring tooling (PerformanceMonitor + PerformanceStudio).
+The trade-off is ecosystem fragmentation across four languages and the most-starred dedicated general-purpose server remaining stalled.

 What’s Available